ImageOptim/gifski/README.md

 gifski -o file.gif frame*.png
 ```

+You can also resize frames (with `-W <width in pixels>` option).
+If the input was ever encoded using a lossy video codec it's recommended to at least halve size of the frames to hide compression artefacts and counter chroma subsampling that was done by the video codec.

 See `gifski -h` for more options.

 ## License

 AGPL 3 or later.
 Let [me](https://kornel.ski/contact) know if you'd like to use it in a product incompatible with this license.
 I can offer alternative licensing options.

+## Building with built-in video support

+Compile with `cargo build --release --features=video`.

+Video support requires ffmpeg library.
+When compiled with video support [ffmpeg licenses](https://www.ffmpeg.org/legal.html) apply.
+You may need to have a patent license to use H.264/H.265 video (I recommend using VP9/WebM instead).